sasmithaK/How-To-Create-MCP-Server/README.md

 ## 8. Send a Message Using Copilot Chat

-1. In Copilot Chat, select the `HelloSriLankaServer` tool.
+1. In Copilot Chat, select the `Hello-SriLankaServer` tool.
 2. Type a message to invoke your tool, for example:
     ```
-    Can you Say hello from the tool
+    Can you Say hello to Sri Lank
     ```
+    > **Note:** You may need to grant permission or continue when prompted by VS Code.
+Sometimes, Copilot Chat or other AI tools do not have access to the terminal or workspace by default.
+If you see a prompt asking for access, make sure to allow it so your tool can run successfully.

 3. You should see a reply from your MCP server in the chat.
     ```
     Hello Sri Lanka !